Connect with Steven info@ss-vi.com Instagram Facebook LinkedIn

 Relief.
 Acrylic on poplar and birch, 24" X 24" X 2"

-The Derbyshire Center for Magnetic Tape Data Research (DCMTDR) is a vast, climate controlled and fireproof complex of 25 buildings cataloging copies all known analog tape recordings on Earth.
-The Library of Congress commissioned this project after a decade-long debacle when their playback and recording equipment, purchased from a contractor amid dubious circumstances, was poorly manufactured with replacement parts slow to produce and astronomically priced.
-Once the contractor filed bankruptcy and became defunct, aftermarket parts were non-existent rendering thousands of machines inoperative and obsolete, and subsequently sold to a Malaysian salvage firm for an undisclosed sum.
+The Derbyshire Center for Magnetic Tape Data Research (DCMTDR) is an expansive, climate-controlled, and fireproof complex consisting of 25 buildings dedicated to preserving copies of every known analog tape recording on Earth.
+This monumental archive was conceived after a decade-long crisis at the Library of Congress, where playback and recording equipment—procured under dubious circumstances—proved to be poorly manufactured, with replacement parts slow to produce and prohibitively expensive.
+When the contractor ultimately filed for bankruptcy, leaving thousands of machines inoperative and obsolete, the equipment was sold to a Malaysian salvage firm for an undisclosed sum, threatening the loss of countless historical recordings.

-Enter the Magnetic Tape Data Preservation Society (MTDPS), a consortium of electronics manufacturers, recording industry professionals and enthusiasts who rescued the mammoth tape inventory.
-MTDPS commissioned the design and construction of the DCMTDR complex with Belgian architecture firm Waugh & Flooder to house the inventory and includes world-renowned research, production and education facilities utilizing a comprehensive array of forgotten, yet fully maintained, audio technologies from the past century.
+In response, the Magnetic Tape Data Preservation Society (MTDPS)—a consortium of electronics manufacturers, recording industry professionals, and preservationists—rescued the vast tape inventory and commissioned the Belgian architecture firm Waugh & Flooder to design and construct the DCMTDR complex.
+More than just an archive, the facility houses world-renowned research, production, and education centers, fully equipped with meticulously maintained audio technologies spanning the last century.

 Burning Mountain